 Skopje, not your typical European capital

-If you’re planning to visit Macedonia, this will probably be your first stop.
+If you’re looking for places to visit Macedonia, the capital, Skopje, will probably be your first stop.
 Skopje will show you how Macedonians embraced a modern European way of living while still preserving their ancient past.
-There is no better example of this than the Stone Bridge, which connects the new, modern part of Skopje to the Old Ottoman Quarter and crossing it will make you feel like traveling back in time.
+There is no better example of this than the Stone Bridge, which connects the new, modern part of Skopje to the Old Ottoman Quarter, and crossing it will make you feel like traveling back in time.
 Some other interesting sights include the Kale Fortress, Skopje’s own standing guard, the city square, Vodno Hill, and the Mother Teresa Memorial House (she was actually born in Skopje).
 While you’re here, you should also not miss…

 The deepest underwater cave in Europe